CephalofairGames/frosthaven-faq/index.md

 **Scenario 82** - If you have questions on how some aspects of this scenario operate, please reference [this thread](https://boardgamegeek.com/thread/3070490/)

 **Scenario 83** - <span class="hidden">The giant piranha pig still acts like a normal piranha pig, using the piranha pig ability deck.
 The boss deck is <i>only</i> used to determine how the water moves up and if more pigs are spawned.
-So if you draw a non-special card from the boss deck, the giant pig doesn't get an extra action from that.</span>
+So if you draw a non-special card from the boss deck, the giant pig doesn't get an extra action from that.
+The scenario's water tiles cannot be removed, replaced, or relocated except by the scenario's mechanics.
+"Left" here refers to the horizontal row of hexes a water tile is on.</span>

 **Scenario 83 and Building 88** - <span class="hidden"><b>Can I capture the Giant Piranha Pig?</b> Isaac: "Yeah, I don't see a problem with this.
 Maybe the rules should specify normal or elite, but they don't, so enjoy your giant piranha pig pet!"
 (Note that this is, functionally, still just a normal piranha pig pet.)
 Capturing the Giant Piranha Pig is, for this scenario, an acceptable substitute for killing it for the scenario goal.</span>